Part 17: Ground-based SSA with EOIR

 1. Return to the custom graph.

-2. Click Click Refresh (F5) () in the graph toolbar.
+2. Click Refresh (F5) () in the graph toolbar.

-Turning off the Simple Atmosphere model
+Turning off the atmosphere model

 Now that you have seen the effects the atmosphere has on your data, turn the atmosphere off.

-Redefining the EOIR Properties
+Redefining LEO_Sat's EOIR shape

-1. Open the LEO_Sat's () properties ().
+1. Open the LEO_Sat's () Properties ().

 2. Select the Basic - EOIR Shape page.